 0x06

-max cost (basefee=max, all gas used, includes blob cost and intrinsic cost)
+max cost (basefee=max, all gas used, includes blob cost, intrinsic cost, and signature verification cost)

 0x07